-Enterprises are adopting AWS Lambda faster than competing serverless platforms from Google, Microsoft, IBM and others, citing ease of use to replace manual with automated functions and the broad reach of AWS services.
+Enterprises are adopting AWS Lambda faster than competing serverless platforms from Google, Microsoft, IBM and others, citing ease of use to replace manual with automated functions and the broad reach of Amazon cloud services.

 AWS Lambda — an event-driven automation platform — owns 70% percent of the active serverless platform user base, according to a survey by the Cloud Native Computing Foundation.
 By comparison, the nearest competitors’ shares were much lower, with Google Cloud Functions at 13 percent and Microsoft Azure Functions and Apache/IBM OpenWhisk at 12%.